-Some people think that our brain stores information merely by switching on and off neurons or synapses.
+Some people think that our brain information storage capacity comes from merely switching on and off neurons or synapses.
 It's not like that.
 Our brain is a network, and networks store information through different configurations of the relationships between nodes.

 Although the entropy (and therefore the amount of information stored) of a network can be computed mathematically (see my attempt here: Graph entropy: a definition and its relation to information), it's much more sensible, in my opinion, to derive the amount of information from the amount of energy the brain is able to extract from the environment.